Omaha South High School: Poetry

 Omaha South High Magnet school has an award-winning poetry slam team as the Packer poets won the 2019 Louder Than a Bomb poetry slam tournament that 40+ schools compete in.
 The same year a student won second place in the Individual Louder Than a Bomb poetry slam tournament.
-Omaha South's poetry slam team has always been ranked in the top 16 in the Midwest for the past 8 years being ranked #1 in 2015.
-Also, it's been a couple of times where poets from Omaha South High Magnet school had advanced in the Poetry Out Loud state finals.
+Omaha South's poetry slam team has consistently been ranked in the top 16 in the Midwest for the past 8 years being ranked #1 in 2015, and several poets from Omaha South High Magnet school had advanced in the Poetry Out Loud state finals.